samuelmat/DSPS_sMatylewicz/HW8_/VisReview_cHarty.md

 The axes all have clear units and the title is staight forward.

 AESTHETIC: Since only one dataset is being plotted, it is colorblind friendly.
 As stated before, there is overlap with the points though.
 The scale of the y axis is also a bit busy and crowded.
+I think this may be due to the small font size.

 HONESTY: The graph appear to be very honest.
 It is not distorted and there is nothing distracting the viewer.